 Public space is critical to the health, wellbeing and liveability of our communities by providing areas for recreation, visual amenity and access to nature, as well as supporting green jobs and local economies.

-If we want a city with greener streets, higher quality parklands and more green connections that support healthy people and communities, we need to create an aspirational shared vision and start making it happen.
+If we want a city with greener streets, higher quality parklands and more green connections that support healthy people and communities, we need an aspirational shared vision.